 I should also point out that every time the new values for the S&P/Case-Shiller Home Price Index are released, they make small corrections to their historical data at the same time.
 Since the graph above is almost three years out-of-date, that might have some effect, but I'm not sure how much.

 I'm a classical liberal, because I believe a system of personal freedom and free enterprise leads to greater human well-being than other legal and economic systems.

-> I am the webmaster for both JP's Real Estate Charts and Stoxford Stock Charts.
+I am the webmaster for JP's Real Estate Charts, Stoxford Stock Charts, and The Libertarian Quiz.